 Is it possible to transfer sperm from a penis that has recently ejaculated onto the outside of a condom and thus risk pregnancy from the transfer?
 How long can sperm live outside the body?

-The American Pregnancy Association is pretty clear in stating that once sperm is dry it is dead.
+The American Pregnancy Association states that once sperm is dry it is dead.
 Sperm cannot be brought back to life by being re-moistened.
 So if the sperm has dried it is not going to get anyone pregnant.

-So basically if the sperm is dry then there is no chance for pregnancy.
-But if you have ejaculate on your hands which is not dry or washed off completely and you get that ejaculate anywhere near your female partner's vagina then perhaps there is a slight risk for pregnancy.
+So basically if the sperm is dry then there is no chance for pregnancy, but if you have ejaculate on your hands which is not dry or washed off completely and you get that ejaculate anywhere near your female partner's vagina, then there may be a slight risk for pregnancy.

 Here are some articles you might find interesting:

 5 Questions Your Teen Probably Has About Sex

 But are there chances to transfer sperm with my hand from his organ to the condom and is that so much risky?

 I honestly don't think so.
 I know you must be worried to ask this.
 Sperm need certain conditions to be able to travel...if you will.
 And if the sperm had dried it would not get you pregnant.
 If you are still worried you can take a home pregnancy test if you miss your period or speak with your doctor.
 But if you wish to avoid these worries...you may want to use another back-up method in addition to a condom such as spermacide or birth control pills.